cincibrainlab/datascience/content/post/multivariate-cross-frequency-coupling-of-individualized-alpha-component-in-fxs/index.md

 3. A correlation matrix of EEG data would consist of a square matrix (channel by channel) and each table cell would contain the Pearson's correlation with the linear relationship between the pair of channel amplitudes.
 4. A covariance matrix is identical to the correlation matrix, but measure variance which is unbounded.

 In this case, [googling](https://letmegooglethat.com/?q=how+to+create+an+EEG+channel+covariate+matrix%3F) how to create an EEG channel covariance matrix can lead to a road of pain.
+I would specifically refer you to Cohen's [general tutorial on GED](https://arxiv.org/pdf/2104.12356.pdf) and this blog post from [Towards Data Science](https://towardsdatascience.com/x%E1%B5%80x-covariance-correlation-and-cosine-matrices-d2230997fb7).
 Instead, let me walk you through an example in MATLAB.

 ```
 % === Exploring channel covariance matrices ==================